-RAC is the Principal Partner of Town Team Movement to help local people create positive change in their community.
+RAC is the Principal Partner of Town Team Movement to help local people create a more connected, liveable and sustainable WA.

-Founded in Western Australia, Town Team Movement is a not-for-profit that supports and establishes Town Teams to empower communities to create better places to live, work and connect.
+Founded in Western Australia, Town Team Movement is a not-for-profit that empowers communities to create better places to live, work and socialise.

 If you've ever thought about making a change in your area, now might be the time to start or join your local Town Team.

 RAC Connecting Communities fund

 We look to support Town Team initiatives that:

 - Contribute to more vibrant, active, engaged and sustainable communities through place making or activation

 - Have a direct and positive impact on whole communities

 - Improve the social well-being of whole community, enable people to connect and/or volunteer